canton7/ec2manager/README.md

 If this is your first time starting it, you'll be prompted to input your AWS credentials (or you can change these by going to File -> Settings).
 Stick them in, and you're ready to go.

-Next, select an instance size.
+Then select an instance size.
 The default is a Micro instance, which falls into Amazon's [free tier](http://aws.amazon.com/free/).
 See also the [comparison of instance sizes](http://aws.amazon.com/ec2/instance-types/).

 When you're ready to launch this instance, click `Create Instance`.
-(Leave the "Use Spot Market" box unticked for now - we'll cover that below).
+(Leave the `Use Spot Market` box unticked for now - we'll cover that below).
 This process will take a few minutes, and when it's done you'll be in charge of a running server.

 Once the instance has started, you've got a number of options open to you.